ceyhunsen/mpu925x-driver/docs/source/index.rst

 Compatibility
 ^^^^^^^^^^^^^

 This driver is designed to be portable.
-So, it can be used on any platform that has a C compiler which supports ``C99`` standart.
+So, it can be used on any platform that has a C compiler which supports ``C99`` standard.
 See :ref:`porting guide<porting-guide>` and ``examples`` directory for more information.

 .. toctree::
 	:maxdepth: 3